-A2 cow ghee is made from milk of desi cow breeds.
+A2 cow ghee is made from the milk of desi cow breeds.
 If prepared from the cream method, the price will be higher than regular ghee as the yield from desi cows is only 2-12 litres a day.
 No foreign breeds like Jersey are used.
-If prepared from the Vedic method, it will be even costlier.
+If prepared by the Vedic method, it will be even costlier.

 What is Vedic ghee?

 Vedic ghee is prepared by converting milk into curd and churning it bi-directionally curd.
 The leftover is buttermilk which is left unsold due to perishability and instead is generally fed back to the cows and used in farms.
 This type of ghee typically comes from privately set up gaushalas which have their added costs as well.

 Vedic cow ghee is expensive due to several factors including the price involved in the maintenance of cows and gaushalas, the cost of production of ghee, livestock expenses, feeding expenses, taxes, transportation costs, and a sustainable profit to the farmer.